awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 Application Load Balancers provide native support for HTTP/2 with HTTPS listeners\.
 You can send up to 128 requests in parallel using one HTTP/2 connection\.
 The load balancer converts these to individual HTTP/1\.1 requests and distributes them across the healthy targets in the target group\.
 Because HTTP/2 uses front\-end connections more efficiently, you might notice fewer connections between clients and the load balancer\.
 You can't use the server\-push feature of HTTP/2\.

+For more information, see [Request Routing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#request-routing) in the *Elastic Load Balancing User Guide*\.

 ## Listener Rules<a name="listener-rules"></a>

 Each listener has a default rule, and you can optionally define additional rules\.
 Each rule consists of a priority, one or more actions, an optional host condition, and an optional path condition\.